Originally posted by Neil MacQueen in the early days of the Rotation Model's development and since updated.

 4. Some overall themes can become strait-jackets.

-For example, if you theme your Sunday School after a "forest" --you can come up with some fun sounding workshops, but then each room has to take on some aspect of a forest.
+For example, if you theme your Sunday School after a "forest" --you can come up with some fun-sounding workshops, but then each room has to take on some aspect of a forest.
 And your forest can become "your new beige."
-And what if 2 years later you want to turn one room into a beach themed space?
+And what if 2 years later you want to turn one room into a beach-themed space?
+(Better yet, how about beach AND forest?)

 You might be better off with a BROAD THEME, such as, "outdoor spaces" rather than theme-ing your space narrowly as a "forest" or "sea."
 Better to stick with a broad "trek" or "journey" theme, than to narrowly theme all your workshops with a single story "Ark" theme, or "Galilee" theme.
 You'll simply have MORE OPTIONS and IDEAS and MATERIALS to choose from when you broadly theme your workshops and space.